PPierzc/ai-learns-to-sail/README.md

 A Q-learning implementation using average reward of the sailing upwind task.
 Tackles two tasks: open sea and sailing in the channel.
 The open sea just requires to select the appropriate angle to sail along.
-The channel task requires the agent to learn how to gybe.
+The channel task requires the agent to learn how to tack.

 ## Demo
 A live demo is available at [DEMO](https://ppierzc.github.io/ai-learns-to-sail-upwind/#open_sea_container).